GM High Feature engine: LFX

 The LFX is an enhanced version of the LLT engine developed jointly by Holden and Cadillac.
-Introduced in the MY 2012 Holden VE Commodore SV6 and the MY2012 Chevrolet Camaro LS/LT, it is 20.5 lbs lighter than the LLT, thanks to a redesigned cylinder head, integrated exhaust manifold, and composite intake manifold.
+Introduced in the 2012 Holden VE Commodore SV6 and the 2012 Chevrolet Camaro LS/LT, it is 20.5 lbs lighter than the LLT, thanks to a redesigned cylinder head, integrated exhaust manifold, and composite intake manifold.
 Other components like the timing chains, fuel injectors, intake valves, and fuel pump have also been updated.
 They also updated the cam phasing and variable valve timing system compared to the LLT.
 Power and torque are up slightly from the LLT.
 The compression ratio is 11.5:1.
 The LFX also features E85 flex-fuel capability.